You may find some of the following information of use in the first days of your bereavement.

 As your Funeral Director we will guide you at every stage through this process and ensure you are fully prepared in the early stages.
 Once we have been instructed by you we will arrange to bring the deceased safely into our care.

-You can be assured of our complete attention at all times in the dealings of your funeral arrangements.
+You can be assured of our complete attention at all times.

 The deceased's bank account and assets would usually be frozen, unless the bank account is registered as a joint account.
 A funeral invoice can still be paid through a frozen bank account, if there are adequate funds.
 If you require the bank to do this you must notify them and produce a certified copy of the Death Certificate as soon as possible.